BigPolarBear1/factorization_v3/README.md

 Oh and ofcourse once I hit a point where the linear algebra section becomes a bottleneck, implementing block lanczos would be great.

 I'll push updates regulary to address all these things.
 I want to atleast outperform msieve.. that is my goal for v3.

+Update: I am depressed.
+I was doing some interesting stuff in with this research about a month or two months ago.
+I just really want to backtrack and continue from there.
+But on the other hand, if my research is any better then what's already out there, then this should improve msieve's SIQS implementation... even if it is by a tiny amount.
+Hence I should go the extra mile here and make it happen.
+Atleast it would give me some kind of proof I can make noise about... post on forums, etc. Without that proof, people will just laugh at me like they always do.
+Truely a shit industry.
+Just like microsoft.
+Easier for their ego to downplay everything I do in my life.
+I don't understand why people who try half as hard, with half the talent can earn six figure salaries doing fuck all and I can't even get a job interview lol.